sv3ndk/bookshelf/readme.md

 TODO:
 * add persistence layer:
-  * finish integration tests: add more scenarios + add calls to Doobie query check() as part of integration test
+  * finish integration tests: add more scenarios
   * improve error handling: empty list in json input, non-existing author id when creating a book,...
   * add ability to update and delete
   * add pagination to book and author queries